Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Essential Activities & Activity-Critical Supplies

-Under Part 3, Section 24 of Bill 329, telecommunications providers may carry on essential activities or provide activity-critical supplies, subjecting them to additional security and resilience requirements:
+Under Part 3, Section 24 of HL Bill 32, telecommunications providers may carry on essential activities or provide activity-critical supplies, subjecting them to additional security and resilience requirements:

 - May be subject to regulations under Section 29 relating to security and resilience of network and information systems